Arthur-Kerensa/arthur-kerensa.github.io/setup-wiki.md

 - Enable HTTP(S) on both frontend servers on the ufw firewall by running `sudo ufw allow https` and `sudo ufw allow http`
 - Make sure the console set firewall allows egress on at least port 27017 for mongodb.
 - Set the firewall to allow ingress on port 27017 for TCP/UDP also.

+#### Cost
+- At this point you may note the excessive cost of running a load balancer and three instances, so if you don't expect lots of visitors to yur site you may want to scale down.
+- You can reduce costs by destroying the load balancer and then saveing the second of the frontend instances as a `snapshot` or `image` for later cloning.
+Befre then destroying it also.
+- To do this, stop the instance with `sudo shutdown -h now` then use the console to make a snapshot or image, verify this is done, then destroy the instance (make sure it is the correct instance).
+- You will already have a SSL/HTTPS Cert from earlier, you can use [this guide](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-16-04) to set up your remaining frontend nginx installation with HTTPS
+- Remember to repoint the DNS records to your remaining frontend IP or your site will be unreachable.

+###Further installation

 - Node JS
 - Wiki JS